jspicl/rollup-plugin-jspicl/README.md

 # rollup-plugin-jspicl
-This plugin uses jspicl to convert javascript into PICO-8 lua code.
+This plugin uses jspicl to convert your JavaScript into a PICO-8 cartridge with lua code.

 ## Installation